MikeCook9994/GenRB/README.md

     ...
 ```

 To solve problems with ordering where you want to ensure one property is updated after another (e.g. a text event handler may be strictly dependent on the currentPower event handler), you can instead (or additionally) specify dependencies.
-Instead of listening for a wow game event you're stating that this property is dependent on some other property and when it is updated, call this event handler.
-When a function is called as a dependency, it gets all the event data that the event handler it's dependent got.
+Instead of listening for a wow game event you're stating that this property is dependent on some other property and when it (the dependeny) is updated, call this (the dependent's) event handler.
+When a function is called as a dependency, it gets all the cache and event data that the event handler's dependency received.

 The syntax is functionally the same as specifying events.
-The `property_dependencies` table specifies the properties in the configuration it is dependent on.
+The `${property}_dependencies` table specifies the properties in the configuration it is dependent on.
 It may only depend on properties within the same bar. examples include: `currentPower`, `maxPower`, or `next`

 ```lua
     {